Thiagobc23/COVID-19/README.md

 Brazil, Canada, and South Korea
 ![Confirmed Cases](https://i.imgur.com/GRU27lX.png)

-Besides the most affected countries, I want to keep track of Canada which is the country I'm currently living, South Korea which is an example of how to properly deal with the epidemic and has a track record of transparent release of data and information, and Brazil which is my home country and apparently is about to become some kind of control group for a very bizarre experiment.
+Besides the most affected countries, I want to keep track of Canada which is the country I'm currently living, South Korea which is an example of how to [properly deal](https://external-preview.redd.it/0rInwaK8upOHByAw_vSrRzdbddmOHwIfZcPmFkLMdIw.jpg?width=640&crop=smart&auto=webp&s=f6413e0eefe6f58f564261d05c56cddea44f10fe) with the epidemic and has a track record of transparent release of data and information, and Brazil which is my home country and apparently is about to become some kind of control group for a very bizarre experiment.
 Their position has been unclear since [the president is still dismissing](https://www.nytimes.com/2020/04/01/world/americas/brazil-bolsonaro-coronavirus.html) the pandemic but other political leaders are not, Brazil also has issues within its data collection, mostly for lack of testing so the information is not completely trustworthy.

 ![Mortality](https://i.imgur.com/RUbU1KT.png)
 ![Recovered](https://i.imgur.com/EBcarxR.png)

+## More info on other countries

+**Cuba** is being extremelly helpful to many different nation, instead of sending resources such as masks and ventilators, or picking patients from overwhelmed coutries Cuba is [sending doctors](https://apnews.com/98cfdbf5c4a62a40eba648723e452f3e).
 _____

 # China